nilanbais/storingsanalyse-generator/README.md

 - **notification_type** - a specification of the dictionary that needs to be filtered ('meldngen' or 'storingen', default = 'meldingen').
 ---
 ### *metadata*.sum_values(dictionary, keys=None)
 Sums up the values of a dictionary.
-If a dictionary of dictionaries is given, the module will continue to sum up all the values of the underlying dictionaries.
+If a dictionary of dictionaries is given, the method will continue to sum up all the values of the underlying dictionaries.

 #### Parameters
 - **dictionary** - a dictionary of which the values need to be summed.
 - **keys** - one key, or a list of specific keys of which the values need to be summed (default = None).
 ---
 ### *metadata*.count_values(dictionary, keys=None)
 Counts the values of a dictionary.
-If a dictionary of dictionaries is given, the module will continue to count all the values of the underlying dictionaries.
+If a dictionary of dictionaries is given, the method will continue to count all the values of the underlying dictionaries.

 #### Parameters
 - **dictionary** - a dictionary of which the values need to be counted.